The Difference Between Paid and Organic Web Marketing

 A notable drawback to organic search is unpredictability in how your results may appear.
 Constant Google algorithm updates and increased privacy options for web browsers make it difficult to determine how to boost your rankings to first-page exposure.
 It may take months or more to appear on the first page of results using organic SEO.
 Also with your competitors continually optimizing their sites, it means you really need to stay on the ball when optimizing yours.

 Due to stricter guidelines for optimization, it is becoming more time consuming to optimize for organic search.
 To rank well it may take an entire team of specialists to optimize content and market your business effectively.

 Household income is one of the demographics marketers consider when they develop these ads.
-If that business would like to market their products and services to someone who has on average a higher annual income, they can do so.
-They use location in their targeted ads to include households that make more money and exclude those in the lower income bracket.
+If that business would like to market its products and services to someone who has on average a higher annual income, they can do so.
+They use location in their targeted ads to include households that make more money and exclude those in the lower-income bracket.

 Age and Gender

 These advertisements can also be specified based on someone’s age and gender.
-A company has the option to have their ads geared toward female, male and unknown.
+A company has the option to have its ads geared toward female, male, and unknown.
 Search engines can assume your gender by analyzing your past searches and apply that to what appears in your results.
 The same can be done with age.
 Advertisers can choose between 18-24, 25-34, etc.